BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 ## 📋 Overview

-This document contains Architecture Decision Records for our **AI Music Recommender Agent** capstone project.
+This document contains Architecture Decision Records for our **Music Pipeline** capstone project.
 Each decision follows our ADR template and aligns with [data engineering fundamentals](data-engineering-fundamentals.md) - answering the five core questions of where data comes from, how it moves, where it's stored, how it's processed, and how it's used.

 > **📚 Foundation**: Our technology choices support the fundamental data flow: Sources → Ingestion → Storage → Transformation → Analysis.